shopperlabs/docs/extending/forms.md

----
-title: Forms
+# Forms

-intro: 'The forms allow us to quickly create input fields for our information to be stored in the database.'
+The forms allow us to quickly create input fields for our information to be stored in the database.

 ---

 Coming Soon...